Soukaina111/AirBnB_clone/README.md

   5. Instantiate your class and call the `cmdloop()` method to start the command interpreter.

+What is Unit Testing and How to Implement it in a Large Project:
+- Unit testing is a software testing method where individual units of code, such as functions or methods, are tested to ensure they work correctly in isolation.
+- To implement unit testing in a large project, you can follow these steps:
+  1. Use a testing framework like `unittest`, `pytest`, or `nose` to define and run your tests.
+  2. Create separate test files or test modules for each component or module in your project.
+  3. Write test cases for each unit, covering different scenarios and edge cases.
+  4. Run the tests using the testing framework's command-line interface or test runner.
+  5. Analyze the test results to identify and fix any issues or failures.

 Documented commands (type help <topic>):
 ========================================
 EOF  help  quit